longhorn/longhorn/README.md

 ### [Restoring Stateful Set volumes](./docs/restore_statefulset.md)
 ### [Base Image support](./docs/base-image.md)

-## Additional instructions for deployment
+## Additional informations
 ### [Google Kubernetes Engine](./docs/gke.md)
 ### [Upgrade from v0.1/v0.2](./docs/upgrade.md)
 ### [Troubleshotting](./docs/troubleshooting.md)

 ## Uninstall Longhorn

-Longhorn CRD has the finalizers in them, so user should delete the volumes and related resource first, give manager a chance to clean up after them.
+Longhorn CRD has the finalizers in them, so user should delete the volumes and related resource first, give the managers a chance to clean up after them.

 ### 1. Clean up volume and related resources
 Noted that you would lose all you data after done this.
 It's recommended to make backups before proceeding if you intent to keep the data.